WordPress/php-ai-client/docs/ARCHITECTURE.md

 #### Generate text with an image as additional input using any suitable model from any provider

 _Note: Since this omits the model parameter, the SDK will automatically determine which models are suitable and use any of them, similar to [the first code example](#generate-text-using-any-suitable-model-from-any-provider-most-basic-example).
-Since it knows the input includes an image, it can internally infer that the model needs to not only support `AiFeature::TEXT_GENERATION`, but also `AiCapability::INPUT_MODALITIES => ['text', 'image']`._
+Since it knows the input includes an image, it can internally infer that the model needs to not only support `AiFeature::TEXT_GENERATION`, but also `TextGenerationConfig::INPUT_MODALITIES => ['text', 'image']`._

 ```php
 $text = Ai::generateTextResult(